Fallen-dev/fallenblogs/src/content/blog/bioluminance-in-ocean.md

 ---
 title: The Wonders of Bioluminescence in the Ocean
 description: The ocean, Earth's vast and mysterious realm, is home to countless wonders, one of which is bioluminescence.
-publishedOn: "2023-09-07"
+date: "2023-09-07"
+image:
-image: "$assets/blog-placeholder-5.jpg"
+  src: "$assets/blog-placeholder-5.jpg"
-tags:
-- Nature
+category: Nature
-- Earth
-followUp: "discovering-fire"
+nextPost: "discovering-fire"
 ---

 The ocean, Earth's vast and mysterious realm, is home to countless wonders, one of which is bioluminescence.
 This mesmerizing phenomenon occurs when living organisms in the ocean emit light, creating a stunning natural light show.
 In this article, we'll explore the science behind bioluminescence and some of the fascinating creatures that produce it.